 My experience has been extremely positive.
 Because of Essity’s Swedish roots, it tends to have a more egalitarian view of men and woman.
 So I’ve always felt empowered here.

-When I was 27 I was traveling to Sweden, validating machines in Japan, and installing machines in Mexico as a product developer.
-Or, for example, when I was a product developer, I remember being very interested in a project and asking my manager if I could be involved.
+For example, when I was 27 I was traveling to Sweden, validating machines in Japan, and installing machines in Mexico as a product developer.
+Or, when I was a product developer, I remember being very interested in a project and asking my manager if I could be involved.
 Not only did he agree, but he assigned me as the product development lead, and I was like, ‘What are you thinking!?’

 I’m not sure if that answers the question, but I’ve always found that I’ve been supported and promoted based on my ambitions and potential.
 Being a woman engineer at Essity hasn’t been a factor, good or bad.
 It has just been.
 And that's exactly how I wanted it to be.